BY SOFO ARCHON

 Having said all the above, I’d like to end this article by mentioning that if we humans truly want to put an end to wage slavery and be able to have more freedom to pursue what we deep down desire, it’s of utmost importance that we alter the very foundations of our economic system which coerces us to spend most of our lives doing work we don’t enjoy or even hate – something that is rarely discussed in self-help circles.
 Coaches and mentors keep on talking about how to find and follow our bliss regardless of the conditions we find ourselves in, but when the very structure of our society is constantly and inevitably bringing obstacles on our path to contentment, then perhaps it would be a good idea to change it.

 It’s about time we rethink the way we live and start making concrete changes on both an individual and social level.
 It’s about time we stop wasting our time and energy on things that bring us suffering, and instead focus on creating gifts of love that help turn the world into a more beautiful place.
-Then and only then will we be able to find contentment and coexist at peace with each other.
+Then and only then will we be able to find contentment and live at peace with each other.